 Interlingual errors are the deviations emanated from the interference of native language's linguistic rules and structures.
 In the students' writing in English, pattern and indications of their native language, Albanian, could easily be noticed.
-According to the students' writing samples, they face problems with organizing their thoughts, misuse of preposition, omission of preposition and the pronoun/subject in the sentence, word order, word choice, direct translation from their mother tongue, and even the placement of Albanian words.
+According to the students' writing samples, they face problems with organizing their thoughts, misuse of preposition, omission of preposition and the pronoun/subject in the sentence, word order, word choice, direct translation from their mother tongue, and even the placement of Albanian words as shown in Table 3.

-1. Organizing Thoughts
+Organizing Thoughts